Tuned Global Case Study

 Following the same collaborative approach as the initial migration, the entire solution has been migrated to AWS as part of ongoing enhancements, reducing the impact to the development team and improving the overall scalability, cost and performance of Tuned Global’s system.
 All phases of the implementation, ongoing enhancements and ongoing 24/7 support for Tuned Global have been provided as part of our DevOps as a Service offering.

 - The introduction of DevOps principles and automation has reduced the impact to the development team and improved the overall scalability, cost and performance of the system.

 - Through close collaboration with Tuned Global, base2Services rapidly implemented the initial migration to budget over 6-weeks to ensure tight timelines were met.

 - Tuned Global no longer needs to speculate on network and compute requirements to achieve massive uploads.
 They can test configurations and make code changes to meet their customers' demanding service levels.

 - With the confidence and scalable framework to expand into new markets, Tuned Global signed a partnership with LINE MUSIC, a music streaming service integrated into Japan’s instant messaging service LINE, to deliver millions of songs to its 220 million global monthly users.

-- The move to AWS and uplift work reduced costs for Tuned Global’s infrastructure spend.
+- Tuned Global significantly reduced costs as a result of implementing DevOps principles, the uplift work and move to AWS.
 The automated build pipelines and ability to create new environments, able to be shut down on demand, has reduced the cost of development and testing by up to 70%.